messageformat/messageformat/docs/custom-formatters.md

 ---
 title: Custom Formatters
-parent: Format Guide
+parent: ICU MessageFormat Syntax
 ---

 # Custom Formatters

 Custom formatters are an extension of the ICU MessageFormat spec that's specific to this library.

-In MessageFormat source, a formatter function is called with the syntax
+In message source, a formatter function is called with the syntax

 ```
 {var, name, arg}